The Emotional Side of Dog Nail Trimming

-The following are the pros and cons to using a Dremel for dog nails.
+The following are the pros and cons of using a Dremel for dog nails.

 - Precision and accuracy are unmatched by any other tool used for trimming dog nails.
 A Dremel allows you to sand right up to the quick without hitting it.

-- Flexibility of options for speed and level of grit needed.
+- The flexibility of options for speed and level of grit needed.

 - Efficient nail trimming.
 With a classically trained dog, nails can be done in a few, stress-free minutes, but may take slightly longer than with a dog nail clipper.